Site Map

 If you have symptoms of a chlamydia infection, your health care provider will collect a sample for culture or a test called nucleic acid amplification.

 In the past, testing required a pelvic exam by a health care provider.
 Today, very accurate tests can be done on urine samples.
 Vaginal swabs, which a woman collects herself, can also be tested.
 Results take 1 to 2 days to come back.
 Your provider may also check you for other types of STIs.
-Most common STIs are:
+The most common STIs are:

 Even if you have no symptoms, you may need a chlamydia test if you: